-Your MTH Dash-8 ProtoSound-equipped locomotive has two coil-wound ProtoCouplersTM for remote uncoupling action.
-The couplers are mounted on the power trucks.
-Because the ProtoCoupler is controlled through ProtoSound's microprocessor, it doesn't't require an uncoupling track section or modification to your layout to function.
+Your SD40-2 ProtoSound®-equipped locomotive is equipped with two coil-wound ProtoCouplersTM for remote uncoupling action.
+Because the ProtoCouplerTM is controlled through ProtoSounds® microprocessor, it doesn't require an uncoupling track section or modification to your layout to function.
 The three simple steps below are required to operate the coupler.

 - 1. Put your engine in NEUTRAL and turn the throttle all the way up. - 2.
 Press the transformer whistle button to "Arm" the coupler.
-(You will hear a "Clank") - 3.
+(You will hear a "Clank"). - 3.
 After arming the coupler, press the whistle button again to open the coupler.

 When the knuckle fires open you will hear the buzzing of the coil energizing and the sound of the air lines coming apart.
 It can best be described as a CHA-CHUSHHH sound.
-The coupler doesn't't have to be fired in NEUTRAL.
+The coupler doesn't have to be fired in NEUTRAL.
 Once the coupler is armed it can be fired in Forward, Neutral or Reverse.
-However, you may find that the coupler doesn't't open when firing the coupler at high speeds.
+However, you may find that the coupler doesn't open when firing the coupler at high speeds.
 Reduce the voltage setting on your transformer if this occurs and run your engine at a slower speed before firing the coupler.
 If the coupler continues to open erratically, try lubricating the knuckle with light oil as indicated in Fig. 3.

-Figure 3: Lubricating The ProtoCoupler Knuckle
+Figure 3: Lubricating The ProtoCouplers

-For multiple heading purposes, only one of the two Proto-Couplers will function at any one time.
-Use the coupler direction switch as shown in Fig. 1 on page 3 to select either the front or rear coupler.
+For multiple heading purposes, only one of the two ProtoCouplersTM will function at any one time.
+Use the coupler direction switch as shown in Figure 3 on page 17 to select either the front or rear coupler.
 Simply slide the switch toward the direction of the coupler you want to make active.